-- Serious brain conditions, such as stroke, dementia, ALS and others
+- Serious brain conditions, such as stroke, dementia or ALS

-- Advanced heart, lung, liver, kidney or vascular disease
+- Heart, lung, liver, kidney or vascular disease

 - Life-threatening accidents